Gather ideas from modules done by others or share your own modules and become an inspiration

 Singapore University of Technology and Design (SUTD) is Singapore’s fourth public university established in 2009, known for its East and West academic programmes which incorporate elements of design thinking, innovation, entrepreneurship, and local and international industry collaborations.

-SUTD incorporated ArcLab’s platform to build a fast and easy digital module to onboard new hires.
+SUTD uses ArcLab’s platform to build and deliver a fast and easy digital module to onboard new hires.
 By using bite-sized nano learning modules, a gamified induction module was created in addition to the existing orientation portal.
 This pre-orientation module allowed new hires to familiarise themselves with key information about SUTD in their own time, without needing to wait for the physical orientation sessions, speeding up the orientation process.

 Business Academia consults, designs and runs Learning Programs for companies that want to innovate or improve existing solutions leveraging internal capabilities.
 The company supports the process of transformation and wants everyone to be engaged and motivated to action and change.